FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/1-Overview.md

 ## Closed Loop Control

-In closed loop control, we add sensor feedback to make our control over our system MUCH better.
+In closed-loop control, we add sensor feedback to make our control over our system MUCH better.
 We have a variety of different techniques that can use these sensors to get our desired behavior from the system, as long as our sensors are actually measuring that behavior.
-For instance, we can use sensors and closed loop control to bring our mechanism to a certain position or make our mechanism move at a specified velocity.
+For instance, we can use sensors and closed-loop control to bring our mechanism to a certain position or make our mechanism move at a specified velocity.

 ## Common Types of Closed Loop Control

 ### Bang Bang Control

-Bang bang control is the simplest type of closed loop controller.
+Bang bang control is the simplest type of closed-loop controller.
 We simply check if our sensor reading is less than the desired value, and if it is, then we apply a motor output that will bring us towards the desired value.
 If the sensor reading is greater than the desired value, then we apply the reverse output.
 This is generally unstable and not recommended since the mechanism can bounce aggressively between the two sides of the setpoint.

 ### PID Control on Position/Velocity